nji3/Data_Visualization_Forecasting/README.md

 Dataset 3 is the Vehicles information and price values from the CraigsList.
 The whole data is 187 MB which is beyond the 25 MB limited by Github.
 The dataset contains beyond 600000 rows of vehicles information and the vehicles are manufactured from 1900 to 2019.
 There are thousands of the missing values in the file.

 The data visualizations are conducted and selected part of data is used to do the price prediction and statistics model building.

+## Dataset 4

+Dataset 4 is the Health Scores data of the employees from a company.
+The dataset contains about 19000 rows with the record of the employees health score for quarters of years.
+Some visualization and analysis are done for this dataset.